CALLS TO ACTION

 Note: PAR will destroy hard drives in computers.
 However, if you feel more comfortable, remove hard drives before dropping off your computers and laptops.
 In addition, standalone monitors are now accepted.

 We hope Beth David members will take advantage of this convenient, responsible e-cycling service.
-By using PAR’s services not only will we be helping the environment, but we will also be helping provide formerly incarcerated men and women with a path to successful re-entry and second-chance employment.
-For questions or suggestions about this program, contact Jill Cooper or Bill Madway.
+By using PAR's services not only will we be helping the environment, but we will also be helping provide formerly incarcerated men and women with a path to successful re-entry and second-chance employment.
+For questions or suggestions about this program, contact Daniel Ricken or Bill Madway.

 P.S.
 Members are also encouraged to see if the organization they work for would consider serving as a location for an e-cycling bin or hosting an e-cycling event.